grasslandnetwork/cliptions/tasks/tasks-mvp-production-launch.md

 - [ ] For each participant, calculate their similarity score and determine their final payout amount.
 - [ ] Ensure the total payout distributed does not exceed the prize pool.
 - [ ] Wire it up as the `calculate-scores` subcommand, which should output a clear list of participants and their corresponding payouts.
+- [ ] Calculate scores and payouts using real participant data from Twitter
+- [ ] Test payout calculation with real-world data
+- [ ] Ensure config file can be swapped for different Twitter accounts/roles
 - [ ] **Create tests for the calculate-scores subcommand by moving appropriate tests from the old binary.**
 - [ ] Update `README.md` to document the new `cliptions calculate-scores` command.
 - [ ] Update `Cargo.toml` to version `0.6.6`.